Business administration |

 Market penetration refers to the successful selling of a good or service in a specific market.
 It involves using tactics that increase the growth of an existing product in an existing market.
 It is measured by the amount of sales volume of an existing good or service compared to the total target market for that product or service.
 Market penetration is the key for a business growth strategy stemming from the Ansoff Matrix (Richardson, M., & Evans, C..
 H. Igor Ansoff first devised and published the Ansoff Matrix in the Harvard Business Review in 1957, within an article titled "Strategies for Diversification".
 The grid/matrix is utilized across businesses to help evaluate and determine the next stages the company must take in order to grow and the risks associated with the chosen strategy.
 With numerous options available, this matrix helps narrow down the best fit for an organization.

-A chief marketing officer (CMO), also called a global marketing officer or marketing director, or chief brand officer, is a corporate executive responsible for managing marketing activities in an organization.
-Whilst historically these titles may have signified a legal responsibility, for example at Companies House in the UK, the titles are less strict/formal in the 21st Century and allow companies to acknowledge the evolving and increasingly significant role that marketers can play in an organisation, not least because of the inherent character of successful marketers.
-The CMO leads brand management, marketing communications, market research, product marketing, distribution channel management, pricing, customer success, and customer service.
+A chief marketing officer (CMO), also called a chief brand officer (CBO), is a C-suite corporate executive responsible for managing marketing activities in an organization.
+The CMO leads brand management, marketing communications (including advertising, promotions and public relations), market research, product marketing, distribution channel management, pricing, customer success, and customer service.

-Software product management is the discipline of building, implementing and managing software or digital products, taking into account life cycle considerations and an audience.
-It is the discipline and business process that governs a product from its inception to the market or customer delivery and service in order to maximize revenue.
-This is in contrast to software that is delivered in an ad hoc manner, typically to a limited clientele, e.g. service.
+Software product management is the discipline of building, implementing and managing digital products, taking into account life cycle, user interface and user experience design, use cases, and user audience.
+It governs the development cycle of a product from its inception to the market or customer delivery and service in order to maximize revenue.
+This is in contrast to software that is delivered in an ad hoc manner, typically to a limited clientele, e.g. service.[

 A product manager (PM) is a professional role that is responsible for the development of products for an organization, known as the practice of product management.
 Product managers own the product strategy behind a product, specify its functional requirements, and manage feature releases.
 Product managers coordinate work done by many other functions, and are ultimately responsible for product outcomes.